 4 pickles ( small)

-Boil potatoes, eggs, carrots and meet ( chicken or beef)
+Boil potatoes, eggs, carrots and meat ( chicken or beef)

 Chop them, open canned peas, chop dill pickles,